Montana Superfund town's health clinic accused of submitting false asbestos claims

 BNSF first sued the clinic in 2019 under the False Claims Act, which allows private parties to sue on the government’s behalf.
 The case was kept sealed under a court order for two years until the U.S. attorney’s office of Montana declined to intervene.
 Officials have not given a reason.

+Since 2011, CARD has received over $20 million in federal grants to screen patients for illness.

-Former Democratic U.S. Sen. Max Baucus, of Montana, authored the Libby provision in the health law.
+Former Democratic U.S. Sen. Max Baucus, of Montana, helped craft the Libby provision in the health law.
 He said in depositions with attorneys that the clinic’s practice of declaring some patients eligible for benefits without a secondary confirmation of their condition was legitimate.

-However, Judge Dana Christensen barred Baucus’s statements from being introduced, saying it was the court’s role to decide whether the law had been followed.
+However, Judge Dana Christensen barred Baucus’s statements and any mention of the lawmaker during the trial, saying it was the court’s role to decide whether the law was followed.

-The outcome could have major implications for the clinic, which could face penalties of up to $10,000 or more for each instance of fraud verified.
+The outcome could have major implications for the clinic, which faces penalties up to $10,000 for each instance of fraud verified.
 A victory by BNSF also could help it fend off lawsuits from Libby residents seeking damages for the railway's mishandling asbestos-tainted vermiculite from a nearby mine.

-They railway would be eligible under the False Claims Act for 15% to 25% of any proceeds to the government from the case.
+They railway could be eligible under the False Claims Act for 15% to 25% of any proceeds to the government from the case.

 At least 400 people have been killed by asbestos-related disease in the Libby area, according to health officials.
 Because of the long latency period for those diseases, symptoms can take decades to develop.